SSDBM/2021/calls.md

 ---
-title: Call for Contributions
+title: Call for Papers
 ---

-# Call for Contributions
+# Call for Papers

 ## Submission Guidelines